Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    and prone to contention.
 The new implementation removes the use of weak references entirely and makes tasks responsible for removing themselves from the list when they are done.
-   This requires cooperation between task's deallocator and the executing threads to ensure that the task is removed from the list before it is freed, otherwise a thread could try accessing an already freed task.
+   This requires cooperation between the task's deallocator and the executing threads to ensure that the task is removed from the list before it is freed, otherwise a thread could try accessing an already freed task.
 By removing the use of weak references, the overhead of reference counting is eliminated